epfl-dcsl/fold/report/report.typ

 To implement this, we can simply create a new Fold module, which will perform a global operation on all the manifold.
 It will construct the filter, with predefined syscalls, and install it inside the process with `seccomp`.

+#code(
+  "examples/seccomp-linker/src/seccomp.rs",
+  ident: "Module",
-#code("examples/seccomp-linker/src/seccomp.rs", ident: "Module", caption: [Module implementation of `Seccomp`])<seccomp-src>
+  caption: [Module implementation of `Seccomp`], )<seccomp-src>

-Once the module is created, we can define the entry point of our new loader, and augment the basic SystemV chain with our module.
+Once the module is created, we can define the entry point of our new loader, and augment the basic System V chain with our module.
 It means inserting the module before the start module.

 #code(
   "examples/seccomp-linker/src/main.rs",